 Quick and Easy Tart With Camembert, Leek, and Pancetta (Italian Bacon)

-I've always loved a good French camembert cheese, ever since I was a child, the stronger the better.
-Eating strong, ripe camembert seems to be a family tradition, as I've eaten some of the best slightly runny camembert at my cousins' home, where they always used to have a cheeseboard after a family gathering for dinner.
+Ever since I was a child, I've loved a good French Camembert cheese—the stronger the better.
+Eating strong, ripe Camembert seems to be a family tradition, as I've eaten some of the best slightly runny Camembert at my cousins' home, where they always used to have a cheeseboard after a family gathering for dinner.

 - Puff Pastry